Welcome to CS 61BL

 Incomplete grades will be granted only for dire medical or personal emergencies that cause you to miss the final, and only if your work up to that point has been satisfactory.
 You must complete all coursework before the drop deadline to be considered for an incomplete grade.

-There are a total of 24 graded lab exercises, each worth 3 points.
-Thus, while the total point value for labs is 72 points, lab grades are capped at 60 points.
-This means that you can miss up to 12 points on labs without penalty.
-In other words, getting more than 60 points on lab is equivalent to getting 60 points for your lab score.
-A similar idea will be applied to quizzes, which are each worth 1 point.
+There are a total of 22 graded lab exercises, each worth 3 points.
+For labs with a worksheet, the lab itself will be worth 2 points and the worksheet will be worth 1 point.
+For labs without a worksheet, the lab will be worth 3 points.
+Thus, while the total point value for labs is 66 points, lab grades are capped at 57 points.
+This means that you can miss up to 9 points on labs without penalty.
+In other words, getting more than 57 points on lab is equivalent to getting 57 points for your lab score.
+A similar idea will be applied to quizzes, which are each worth 3 points.

-Students who normally receive additional time under their DSP accommodations should email email@example.com within the first week.
+Students who normally receive additional time for assignments under their DSP accommodations should email email@example.com within the first week.
+Any extensions requested for DSP reasons must be requested before the deadline of the assignment.

 Our discussion forum this semester will be Piazza.
 For most questions about the course, Piazza is the right place to ask them.
 The course staff read it regularly, so you will get a quick answer.
 Furthermore, by posting online as opposed to emailing us directly, other students benefit by seeing the question and the answer.

 The email address firstname.lastname@example.org will send a message to the instructors.
 You can use it for correspondence that you don’t want to send to Piazza.
-If you send a question that is of general interest, we may post the response on Piazza.
-(We will keep personal information out of it, of course.)
-Please do not email the instructors directly for exceptions.
+Please do not email the instructors directly since your message may be misplaced that way.

 You are expected to read each lab’s contents.
-Additional optional reading assignments will be posted on the course calendar.
+There are also related textbooks that belong to CS 61B, which you may read if you please.
 The first text we use is Josh Hug’s free, online course notes.
 If you find these notes insufficient, you might consider consulting Paul Hilfinger’s (free) Java Reference or Head First Java, 2nd Edition by Sierra and Bates (O’Reilly, 2005).
 The optional textbook for the latter half of the course is Algorithms, 4th Edition by Wayne and Sedgewick.

 Collaboration and Cheating

 During the Spring 2017 semester, we compiled a series of incident reports written by students who were caught plagiarizing.
-If you find yourself tempted to cheat, you might turn to the words of others who have made the wrong choice for guidance.
+If you find yourself tempted to cheat, consider turning to the words of others who have made the wrong choice for guidance.

 For labs and projects, if you commit some act that is unreasonable but bring it to the attention of the course staff within 72 hours, we may impose local sanctions such as assignment deductions, but the course will not refer the matter for further disciplinary action except in cases of repeated acts.